Alexandre-Hein/Alexandre-Hein/README.md

 <h1> Hey there 👋 Welcome to my GitHub ! </h1>

 <p>I'm a student at Epitech Strasbourg with a background in English.
 Currently focused on the IT world, I am particularly interested in Cybersecurity and System Administration.
-My work involves experimenting with VMs, algorithms, enhancing my understanding of cybersecurity, and learning about many other things. 🔐</p>
+My work involves experimenting with VMs,<!-- algorithms,--> enhancing my understanding of cybersecurity, and learning about many other things. 🔐</p>

 ## What I do ##